Blood is a multifunctional wonder fluid. Ever thought about what it actually does?

 The system of blood vessels (vascular system) is responsible for transporting messages and nutrients throughout our body; it protects us from harmful items and helps regulate our entire system, so the body stays in balance.

 The vascular system helps ensure that energy is absorbed and distributed throughout the body.
 This starts with the lungs.
 As oxygen enters your lungs it is being rapidly infused into your blood in exchange for the carbon dioxide waste that you exhale out (called “gas exchange”).
-The now freshly oxygenated blood cells will travel to a compartment in the heart called the left atrium, through to another compartment called the aorta and on to an intricate network of blood vessels that supply oxygen to our organs and muscles.
+The now freshly oxygenated blood cells will travel to a compartment in the heart called the left atrium, through to another compartment called the and on to an intricate network of blood vessels that supply oxygen to our organs and muscles.

 Blood also plays a huge role in processing the foods and drinks that we consume.
 Most of the nutrients we eat are digested and absorbed through the small intestine.
 From there, our blood helps transport and distribute these nutrients throughout the body.